 On a system that does not use an Asian script system as the default script, strrchr2 is just like strrchr.

-strrchr2 is Igor-thread-safe with Igor Pro 6.20 or later.
+strrchr2 is Igor-thread-safe.
 You can call it from a thread created by Igor but not from a private thread that you created yourself.
-See Igor-Thread-Safe Callbacks on page 178 for details.
+See Igor-Thread-Safe Callbacks on page 162 for details.

 EscapeSpecialCharacters